ShafieCoder/OpenCV_Tutorial/README.md

 # OpenCV_Tutorial
-In this repository, I am going to learn and teach more about OpenCV
+In this repository, I am going to learn and teach more about OpenCV.